bTayFla/PtTracker/README.md

 # PtTracker - The ProfitTrailer Tracking Addon
 PtTracker is a ProfitTrailer addon that uses the bot trading data (from the log file) to automatically track your daily and monthly profits in real time.
+Added tools inlude: Data Exporting for Taxes, and Manual Backup of Profit Trailer Trading Data.

 <b><a href="http://pttracker.net/?r=3" onclick="window.open(this.href); return false;" onkeypress="window.open(this.href); return false;">Official Website</a></b>